 The d13C and d15N ratios are measured using an isotope ratio mass spectrometer (IRMS).
 We may not be able to provide d15N measurements for charred or heated bones depending on the sample quality.
 Please contact us before submitting heated bones.

-Beta Analytic also provides %C, %N, C:N and % collagen yield at no additional cost for non-cremated bones submitted for AMS dating.
+Beta Analytic also provides %C, %N, and C:N values at no additional cost for non-cremated bones submitted for AMS dating.

 Pretreatment – It is important to understand the pretreatment applied to samples since they directly affect the final result.
 For bones, we provide conventional collagen extraction techniques and subsequent ultrafiltration methods if requested.
 If you require ultrafiltration, please contact us before sending your samples.